IMP1/ai_football/README.md

 I came across a game called [Screeps](https://screeps.com) and I thought it was a fantastic idea.
 My mind immediately started coming up with ideas for games that used user-coded AI in a similar way.
-FIFAI Faux-Fun was the idea that stuck with me the most.
+FIFAI: Faux-Fun was the idea that stuck with me the most.

 It's name is horrendously silly, and I love it.
 FIFAI is a portmanteau of FIFA,